ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 Now that we've stored the client certificate in the Secure files library, we can import it into Key Vault.
 Since I use Bicep to create most of my Azure resources, I wanted to import the client certificate using Bicep.
 Unfortunately, Bicep only supports adding secrets and keys, not certificates.
 We can however use the Azure CLI or PowerShell as described on [Tutorial: Import a certificate in Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate?tabs=azure-cli).

-We can use the `AzureCLI` task as follows to import the certificate.
+We can use the [az keyvault certificate import](https://learn.microsoft.com/nl-nl/cli/azure/keyvault/certificate?view=azure-cli-latest#az-keyvault-certificate-import) command in combination with the [AzureCLI](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines) task to import the certificate.
+See the example below:

 ```yaml
 - task: AzureCLI@2